 Student Learning Skills/Knowledge Acquired: Activities: Objectives: SLO 1: Letters courses will 1.
 Identify how basic 1.
 Identify basic elements enable students to recognize elements of creative writing and techniques found in how significant works in models of published poetry, creative nonfiction, illuminate enduring human poetry, creative nonfiction, and short stories. concerns. and short stories contribute to a work's overall quality 2.
 Read published models and to its insights into enduring human concerns.
 2. Evaluate the level of successful application of creative writing elements and techniques in student's work to enable the student's work to illuminate enduring human concerns. of poetry, creative nonfiction, and short stories.
 Identify key creative elements and strategies they contain that contribute to specific enduring human concerns.
-3. Write critical comments (positive and negative) on works of student poetry, creative nonfiction, and fiction posted on the class Canvas Discussion pages during the semester.
+3. Write critical comments (both positive and constructive) on works of student poetry, creative nonfiction, and fiction posted on the class Canvas Discussion pages during the semester.
 2. Letters courses will enable students to respond to significant works by writing both research-based critical analyses and personal responses.
 1. Understand how works of poetry, creative nonfiction, and short stories by prominent authors are constructed from elements and techniques that are basic to each of these creative writing genres.
-1. Write works of poetry, creative nonfiction, and short stories in response to reading works by published authors of these genres which demonstrate basic creative writing elements and techniques being studied.
-2. Attend and comment on two readings by prominent creative writers presented on the SJSU campus or in the local Silicon Valley area.
+Write works of poetry, creative nonfiction, and short stories in response to reading works by published authors of these genres which demonstrate basic creative writing elements and techniques being studied.
+Attend and comment on two readings by prominent creative writers presented on the SJSU campus or in the local Silicon Valley area.
 Or view readings by prominent writers on the Internet.
 3. Letters courses will enable students to write clearly and effectively.
 Writing shall be assessed for correctness, clarity, and conciseness.
-Demonstrate the ability to meet the standards of correctness, clarity, and conciseness in writing original works of poetry, creative nonfiction, and short stories.
-Demonstrate the ability to improve the correctness, clarity, and conciseness of a creative writing text through 1.
-Read drafts of peers' creative writing assignments posted in Student Writing Groups and class Workshop Discussions to analyze the correctness, clarity, and conciseness and overall effectiveness of work.
-2. Regularly post comments and replies to Student l . applying revision Writing Groups and class techniques and principles Workshop Discussions discussed in Writing Groups regarding the correctness, and Workshop Discussions. clarity, conciseness, and - overall effectiveness of 3.
-Demonstrate the ability peers' creative writing to improve correctness, drafts. clarity, conciseness, and overall effectiveness of a 3.
-Revise drafts of poetry, creative writing assignment creative nonfiction, and through applying criteria short stories on which detailed in that assignment's students have received Creative Writing comments from peers in 9 S I
+1. Demonstrate the ability to meet the standards of correctness, clarity, and conciseness in writing original works of poetry, creative nonfiction, and short stories.
+1. Read drafts of peers' creative writing assignments posted in Student Writing Groups and class Workshop Discussions to analyze the correctness, clarity, and conciseness and overall 2.
+Demonstrate the ability to improve the correctness, clarity, and conciseness of a effectiveness of work.
+2. Regularly post comments and replies to Student Writing Groups and class Workshop Discussions regarding the correctness, clarity, conciseness, and overall effectiveness of peers' creative writing drafts.